flutter/samples/null_safety/README.md

 The folder contains two sample Flutter apps:

-  * `null_unsafe_app`: This contains a small weather app, which has three null error in it's rendering code, as a result of not using null safety.
+  * `null_unsafe_app`: This contains a small weather app, which has three null errors in its rendering code as a result of not using null safety.

-    Try running the app (`flutter run in a terminal, or the Run action in VSCode/Android Studio), and see if the UI works.
-The null errors are spurious, so try hot reloading a bunch of times and experience the app sometimes working and sometimes failing.
+    Try running the app (`flutter run` in a terminal, or the Run action in VSCode/Android Studio), and see if the UI works.
+The null errors are sporadic, so try hot reloading a bunch of times and experience the app sometimes working and sometimes failing.

   * `null_safe_app`: This contains the same weather app, but this time using